 - skin infections

-- sexually transmitted infections, such as gonorrhea or chlamydia
+- sexually transmitted infections (STIs), such as chlamydia

 Augmentin is a combination drug.
 It is a mixture of amoxicillin and clavulanate or clavulanic acid.